revature-scalawags/Page-Project1/README.md

 ## Description
-GroupLens Research has collected and made available rating data sets from the MovieLens web site (http://movielens.org).
-MovieLens 25M movie ratings.
-Stable benchmark dataset.
-25 million ratings and one million tag applications applied to 62,000 movies by 162,000 users.
-Includes tag genome data with 15 million relevance scores across 1,129 tags.
-Released 12/2019
+GroupLens Research has collected and made available their ratings datasets available at their  ___[MovieLens Website](http://movielens.org)___.
+The MovieLens 25M movie ratings stable benchmark dataset describes 5-star ratings and free-text tagging activity.
+25,000,095 ratings and 1,093,360 tag applications are applied to 62,423 movies by 162,541 users.
+It includes tag genome data with 15 million relevance scores across 1,129 tags.
+The data was generated between January of 1995 and November of 2019.
+Released 11/2019.

-This application uses Hive to query the MovieLens dataset and answers the following questions:
+This application uses Hive ontop of a Yarn cluster to query the MovieLens dataset and answers the following questions:
 * What are the most popular movies ever?
 * What are the 'worst' popular movies?
 * What are some good however, unpopular movies?